 If I am following God’s lead, then I can walk alone if no one understands or can see the vision.
 Sometimes to get you to grow, God has to separate you from the masses.
 He separates you so he can shape you.
-But you are not alone because you have the greatest companion in Jesus Christ who tell us that he will never leave us or forsake us.
+But you are not alone because you have the greatest companion in Jesus Christ who tells us that he will never leave us or forsake us.

 Be willing to fail

 I used to be deadly afraid of failure.
 So much so that I would not try anything that I would likely fail at.
-Over the years I have learnt that failure doesn’t define me but instead it teaches me.
+Over the years I have learned that failure doesn’t define me but instead, it teaches me.
 Instead of freaking out about failure, I look at it as a learning experience and acknowledge what could be done better the next time.
 In confronting failure we should look at ourselves through the eyes of Jesus, when we fail he does not condemn us but encourages us to get up and right ourselves and move on.

 Embrace who God says you are

 What I love about the word of God is, it defines me in a way that no one else can.
-Laying a path for me to learn about who I am and the heights and depths that I can achieve in Christ. explaining to me the value of who I am to the body of Christ and how each of us have an important role to play.
+Laying a path for me to learn about who I am and the heights and depths that I can achieve in Christ. explaining to me the value of who I am to the body of Christ and how each of us has an important role to play.